-Capital Restoration Plan
+4. Capital Restoration Plan.

-Contents of Capital Restoration Plan
+a.
+Contents of Capital Restoration

+Plan.
 A capital restoration plan must include:

-- the steps the bank will take to become adequately capitalized; - the level of capital to be attained during each year in which the plan is in effect; - how the bank will comply with the restrictions or requirements applicable to a bank in that category of capital;
+- the steps the bank will take to become adequately capitalized. - the level of capital to be attained during each year in which the plan is in effect. - how the bank will comply with the restrictions or requirements www.hunton.com 3